 Here is an example of a circuit file with two WMF pictures created and captured in Harmonic Distortion analysis.
+Micro-Cap can import or export (create) pictures in TIFF, JPEG, BMP, GIF, PNG, WMF, and EMF formats.

 Figure 2-7 A circuit with two WMF picture files